nicolephelan/eco_genomics_2025/population_genomics/popgen_notes.md

     -   The second script ANGSD_doTheta.sh was written to esimate nucleotide diversity (aka theta) using the sliding window approach.
 For this script, the window of 5000 was selected with no overlap.

     -   The wrapper script was run using sbatch, and the outputs are stored in `myresults/ANGSD/diversity`.

+### 09/23/2025: Assessing Nucleotide Diversity

+-   Trouble-shooting: I ran the cut command on the ANGSD_doTheta.sh file by editing the line to include the window and step commands.

+-   I created an R Markdown file called Nucleotide_Diversity.Rmd for assessing the Pi and Watterson's theta values.

+    -   Diversity is not concentrated in one distinct peak across the chromosome scaffold.

+    -   Pi is larger than Theta W which means there are higher values of D and this might indicate a demographic effect.